Sam Crawford: Career accomplishments

 Crawford became the first player to lead both the National League and American League in home runs (1901 and 1908).
 He was among the AL leaders in hits, RBI, extra base hits, slugging percentage and total bases for 11 consecutive years, from 1905 to 1915.
 Using Baseball-Reference.com's "Gray Ink Test", which awards points based on how often a player is among the league batting leaders, Crawford ranks as the ninth in baseball history.
 He finished his career with 2,961 hits and a .309 batting average.
 He ranks fifth on the Detroit Tigers all-time hits list with 2,466 hits as a Tiger.

 Ed Barrow, who managed Crawford in his first two years with Detroit, and went on to convert Babe Ruth to an outfielder as general manager of the Yankees, once said that there never was a better hitter than Crawford.
 One of his contemporaries, Fielder Jones, said of Crawford: "None of them can hit quite as hard as Crawford.
 He stands up at the plate like a brick house and he hits all the pitchers, without playing favorites."

+There has existed controversy as to the correct hit total of Crawford's career.
+Lawrence Ritter reminded that The National Baseball Commission - the pre-1920 authority of all Major League matters, ruled that the 1894-1899 Western League individual records of all players competing afterwards in either National or American Leagues would be credited with the individual statistics earned in the Western League as part and parcel of their major league records.
+Crawford had 87 hits as a member of the Grand Rapids (baseball) Prodigals 1899 Western League team.
+Therefore, amongst other amendments, his total should be 3,051 hits.
+Despite this early modern baseball ruling, no future authority sustains this particular opinion of the National Commission, and, of present, his tally is elsewise universally accepted to be 2,964 hits.